lengning/WaveCrest/README.md

 By default, the WaveCrest GUI will first recover the cell order based on the markers of interest.
 In the recovered order, cells from different conditions (time points) are not allowed to be mixed.
 If specified, the WaveCrest GUI will further detect additional genes with dynamic profile following the recovered cell order.

+- The number of iteration for 2-opt: Default is 20,000.
+Increasing the number of iterations may improve the ordering results, but will result in a longer run time.

-- Need normalization?
-If Yes, normalization will be performed prior to WaveCrest run.
-If the input matrix is normalized (e.g. by median-by-ratio normalization or TMM), this option should be disabled.
-In addition, if the input expression matrix only contains a small set of genes, it is suggested to normalize using all genes first before taking the subset.
+- Need normalization?: If Yes, normalization using median-by-ratio will be performed prior to the WaveCrest run.
+If the input matrix is already normalized (e.g. by median-by-ratio normalization or TMM), this option should be disabled by selecting No. In addition, if the input expression matrix only contains a small subset of genes, it is suggested to first perform the normalization using all genes before taking the subset.

-- The number of iteration for 2-opt: Default is 20000.
-Increasing the number of iteration may improve the ordering results, but will result in longer run time.
+- Use log data for input into WaveCrest?: If Yes, data will be logged for the cell reordering.
+This may alleviate effects due to outliers and produce cleaner results.

--	Identify additional dynamic genes based on the recovered order?: If Yes, users can identify additional genes that have dynamic profile following the recovered cell order.
+- Identify additional dynamic genes based on the recovered order?: If Yes, additional genes that have dynamic profiles similar to the recovered cell order will be identified.

 - What type of trend do you expect?: If we assume the target temporal pattern of each marker is monotone increasing (decreasing) from the first cell to the last cell, **Linear** should be used.
 If the target temporal pattern is expected to follow a quadratic / cubic / quartic polynomial,  **Quadratic / Cubic / Quartic** should be selected.
 An example quartic form may be bi-modal expression over time.
+It is important to consider what trend of expression is expected.
+This will be used to recover the cell order as well as in identifying additional genes.

--	Set seed (random number generator): The users can reproduce the results by setting the same seed for different runs.
+- Set seed (random number generator): This allows the user to reproduce the results.
+The same seed number will produce the same results (given the other input is exactly the same).

+- Plot in log scale?: Whether to plot the gene expression on the log scale.

-- Plot key markers following recovered cell order?: If Yes, expression plots of input markers following recovered cell order will be generated.
+- Plot key markers following recovered cell order?: If Yes, expression plots of input markers following the recovered cell order will be generated.

-- Plot additional dynamic genes following recovered cell order?: If Yes, expression plots of additional dynamic genes following recovered cell order will be generated.
+- Plot additional dynamic genes following recovered cell order?: If Yes, expression plots of additional dynamic genes following the recovered cell order will be generated.

 - Number of additional genes to plot: Number of additional dynamic genes to plot when the previous option is "Yes".
-If it is not specified, top 10 genes will be included in the output plots.
+If it is not specified, the top 10 genes will be included in the output plots.

-- Plot in log scale?: Whether plot the expressions in log scale.
+- Plot heatmap of marker genes following the recovered cell order?: If Yes, then a heatmap will be generate containing the genes from the Marker list with columns ordered according to the recovered cell order.
+- Colors for heatmap: If the box is checked then the default geen red colors will be used, otherwise uncheck this box and select 3 new colors to represent low, middle, and high expression in the heatmap.

+- Cluster key makers genes in heatmap?: If Yes, then genes will be ordered according to hierarchal clustering, otherwise the original marker list order will be used.

 - Output directory, will be set as home directory (~/) if it is empty.
-- Output file name for input paramters and version info.
+- Output file name for input paramaters and version info.
 - Output file name for the normalized expression following original cell order.
 - Output file name for the normalized expression following recovered cell order.
 - Output file name for the genes sorted by strength of dynamics.
-This file will not be generate if the second option ("Identify additional dynamic genes") is "No".
+This file will not be generated if the second option ("Identify additional dynamic genes") is "No".
 - Output file name for the plots (key markers following recovered order).
 - Output file name for the plots (additional genes following recovered order).
-This file will not be generate if the second option ("Identify additional dynamic genes") is "No".
+This file will not be generated if the second option ("Identify additional dynamic genes") is "No".
+- Output file name for the heatmap (marker genes following recovered order).
+This file will not be generated if the option ("Plot heatmap of marker genes") is "No".

 ## 4. Outputs
 Two to five files will be generated: